 Since the boiling point is dependent on the atmospheric pressure, the liquids will boil at a temperature lesser than their boiling points if they were distilled in an atmosphere having lower pressure.
 This is achieved by using a vacuum pump.
 Since the atmospheric pressure is reduced, the liquids also boil faster, and hence the whole process of distillation is made fast.

 In this variant, steam is passed into the flask containing the liquids to be separated.
 The principle here is that the liquids will boil faster because aqueous tension (vapour pressure of water) helps in equalising the atmospheric pressure.

 Total pressure = Aqueous tension + vapour pressure of liquid components

 In the absence of aqueous tension, the process of boiling would have been continued until it equalises the atmospheric pressure.
-Now with the addition of steam, that process is expedited.
+Now, with the addition of steam, this process is expedited.

 Check: Steam Distillation

 Types of Distillation – Video Lesson

 This method is used for immiscible liquids, that is, liquids that do not mix together.
 For example, oil and water are immiscible.